 Click here to see HAF's detailed report, Hinduism: Not Cast in Caste - Seeking an End to Caste-based Discrimination.

 In India, more than 30% of all Hindus, Buddhists, Jains and Sikhs are vegetarian because of the fundamental belief in non-violence, or in Sanskrit, ahimsa.
 The Vedas propound that all beings, from the smallest organism to man, are considered manifestations of God and members of a universal family.
 With this worldview, violence in thought, word or deed against a living being is contrary to the natural balance of the universe.
 Many Hindus, therefore, refrain from killing animals for food when a plethora of vegetarian alternatives are available.

 One of the most profound attributes of Hinduism is the recognition and worship of the God as feminine.
-In fact, Hinduism is the only major religion, which has always worshipped God in female form and continues to do so today.
-Hindus revere God’s energy, or Shakti, through its personification in a Goddess.
+In fact, Hinduism is the only major religion, which has always worshipped the Ultimate Reality in female form and continues to do so today.
+Hindus revere the Divine’s energy, or Shakti, through its personification in a Goddess.
 The Vedas are replete with hymns extolling the equality of men and women in the spiritual, social and educational realms.
 It is unfortunate, however, that the gender equality of the Vedic period and that of the Hindu view of the Divine has been corrupted by the realities of social practice and taboo.
 Yet, Hinduism remains one of a few major religions in which women have occupied and continue to occupy some of the most respected positions in the spiritual leadership including, Sharda Devi, The Mother, Anandamayi, Amritanandmayi Devi or Ammachi, Shree Maa, Anandi Ma, Gurumayi Chidvilasananda and Ma Yoga Shakti.